 If conservative measures are ineffective, the fracture might require surgery.
 Kyphoplasty is one of the most effective surgical treatments for compression fractures.
 During kyphoplasty, I insert a needle into the fractured vertebrae, and then I inject a device called a balloon tamp.
 The balloon tamp is inflated to create space, then deflated and that space is filled with bone cement to prop up the backbone and return it to its proper height and structure.

-If you are experiencing back pain, request an appointment with me so we can determine its source.
+If you are experiencing back pain, schedule an appointment with me so we can determine its source.
 Whether your pain comes from an osteoporotic compression fracture or something else, together we’ll develop a treatment plan that’s right for you.